-Ladd was in some great movies.
-Most of the time, those movies featured him in a supporting role.
+Ladd was in some great movies, usually in a supporting role.

 Director George Stevens wanted Ladd for a role in the 1956 movie”Giant.”

-But the lead roles had already been cast with Elizabeth Taylor and Rock Hudson.
+But the lead had already been cast with Elizabeth Taylor and Rock Hudson.
 Ladd turned it down because he wanted the Rock Hudson role.
-He didn’t want to be #2 to Hudson.
+He didn’t want to be #2.

-Alan Ladd’s role was eventually played by James Dean.
-This was the role that launched Dean’s career.
-Giant would have done wonders for Alan Ladd, if only he could have overcome his ego.
+That character was eventually played by James Dean and it was the movie that launched Dean’s career.
+Giant would have done wonders for Alan Ladd if only he could have overcome his ego.

 You’ve got to know the parameters of your role.
 You have to know that you’re second and take that supporting role, and also know you’re a valuable player.

-Richter references a segment by NPR correspondent Sarah Vowell about Johnny Carson’s #2, Ed McMahon, as an example.
+Richter references a segment by NPR correspondent Sarah Vowell about Johnny Carson’s #2, Ed McMahon.

-In Dax Shepard’s Armchair Expert podcast, Dax asks Richter about being as “sidekick” or a #2, rather than being “the guy”.
+In Dax Shepard’s Armchair Expert podcast, Dax asks Richter about being a “sidekick” instead of”the guy”.
 The response is a great lesson.
 Listen to the full episode for more insight.

 I knew I wasn’t Elvis, but I knew that Paul and I together could kick Elvis’ butt.